 ‘I don’t really know why,’ says Tomás, ‘maybe it was that time on the farm, or knowing these vegetarians in my family - whatever it was, it made me certain there was something else I could do besides taking medicine.’

 Tomás had a head start.
-He’d read The China Study - the game-changing study of links between diet and health that showed reducing reliance on animal products could have profound, positive effects.
-Tomás decided that a vegan diet might help his Gastritis without medication.
+He’d read The China Study - the game-changing study that explores links between diet and health, and that showed reducing reliance on animal products could have profound, positive effects.
+Tomás decided that a vegan diet might help his gastritis without medication.
 So he shifted to a diet of at least five servings of fruit and vegetables each day, no dairy and little-to-no meat.
-And everything changed – with the change in diet, his gastric acidity levels went down: no need for the medicine.
+And everything changed – with the change in diet, his gastric acidity levels went down, resulting in no need for the medicine.

 But because of his hectic startup lifestyle, Tomás found it hard to get all those servings in.
 ‘I kept winding up with rotten fruits and vegetables in my backpack, so I started looking.
 I added fruit juices to my 5-a-day, to simplify things,’ he says, ‘but cold-press juices were expensive and didn’t last long either, and they didn’t offer the fruit’s full nutrition.
 It wasn’t working.
 So I started looking for ways to extend the shelf life on my fruits and veg.’

 Tomás began learning about flash-freeze, slow-drying processes, known for years but used more in pharmaceuticals than food.
 He worked with nutritionists to determine which foods best retained their nutritional value through the process.
 He experimented with flavor combinations and storage mechanisms and soon had friends asking him to share.